Last Updated: 25th July 2020

 - Alcohol of any description

-- Bottles or cans of water or soft drinks which are unsealed or have been tampered with, except where supporting medical evidence can demonstrate that they are required for a pre-existing medical condition.
+- Bottles or cans of water or soft drink which are unsealed or have been tampered with, except where supporting medical evidence can demonstrate that they are required for a pre-existing medical condition

 - Camping stoves, disposable barbecues or any other fire-lighting or cooking appliance